flare891/rmslow/Drawings/NotificationService/README.md

   recipientList: "Comma delimited list of recipients to send to.",
   recurrence: "NOW/ONCE/DAILY/WEEKLY/MONTHLY/YEARLY",
   startDate: "The date to start sending notifications",
-  endDate: "THe date to stop sending notifications.
+  endDate: "The date to stop sending notifications.
 This is nullable (no end date)",
-  time: "The time of day to send the notification out.", "cn": "The CN of the user/system that created this notification" }
+  time: "The time of day to send the notification out.",
+  cn: "The CN of the user/system that created this notification" }
 ```